alchemyplatform/alchemy-sdk-js/README.md

 ## Alchemy Transact

-The `transact` namespace contains methods used for sending transactions.
+The `transact` namespace contains methods used for simulating and sending transactions.
 The unique methods to the `transact` namespace are:

 - `sendPrivateTransaction()`: Send a private transaction through Flashbots.
 - `cancelPrivateTransaction()`: Cancel a private transaction sent with Flashbots.

+- `simulateAssetChanges()`: Simulate a transaction and get list of asset changes.
+- `simulateTransaction()`: Simulate a transaction and get list of internal transactions, logs and more.

 The `transact` namespace also aliases over several commonly used methods from the `core` namespace for convenience: